 “I think its the federal government doing this, not God.
 Its an experiment they’ve screwed up, and now they’re making the best of it by creating another experiment.
 On us.”
 I dodged the old man’s question because I didn’t want to get involved in the local feud.
 As it turns out I am related to the the James clan on my mother’s side, and to their blood enemies, the Young clan on my father’s side.
 Elmore looked just like how my uncle Clay would have, if he hadn’t been crushed by a backhoe.

 Elmore didn’t exactly take my bait, which was an invitation to air his favorite conspiracy about the feds, but the dodge worked.
 He said, “If its the gubberment” – his gums blunted his pronunciation – “If its the gubberment, how come our visions are specific?
 Only God can read my mind.”

 I quietly replied, “Somehow something is triggering our visions.
 Maybe its electromagnetism.
 Maybe its drugs in the water.
 Or something the farmers’ have sprayed.”

 This got him riled, “You better stop talking like a James, replacing Christianity with conspiracies.
 All-Dudes is a Christian town.”

-I took two breaths and said, “My money’s on Jed in the Tractor Race.”
+I took a long, calming breath and dodged bigger, “My money’s on Jed in the Tractor Race.”

 His laugh was uncomfortably close to a death rattle.
 “Bad choice but you picked the right team.
 Watch out for Jed’s niece.
 My money is on her.”